Next Open Day - 23 November

 Book now

-Our intensive two-year accelerated degree in primary education studies will develop your awareness of current practice in primary schools and early years settings.
+Our in-depth three-year degree in primary education studies will develop your awareness of current practice in primary schools and early years settings.
+It is ideal if you want to work in an education-related field, that maybe teaching or speech & language, health, social care, childcare, museum & art gallery work or charities that work with children.

 UCAS points